Exabyte-io/documentation/docs/materials/combinatorial-sets.md

 Ge 0.5 0.5 0.0
 ```

-To see the result of these capabilities on the [input files generated](/models/combinatorial-set-input.md).
+To explore these capabilities further and find out about input files generation for combinatorial sets, continue [here](/models/combinatorial-set-input.md).

 <BR>